Fraser-Greenlee/blog/posts/2023-05-20-How-I-think-about-transformers.md

 Some key things to note from this:
 - Chain of thought reasoning is not "describing the transformers thoughts".
 It does take reasoning that was already going on inside the transformer and make it visible.
 LLM chain of thought reasoning is a recording of other people's reasoning that the transformer can imitate using its training data.
 - Language model reasoning is not based on compute, it is not reasoning by itself, it is making plausible chains of thought using examples from its training data.
+- - If you just had the model write out a "." token for when it was thinking it would not get to the correct answer more frequently.
+- - For a language model to "think" it must write out its steps clearly.

 ## What does this have to do with "alignment"?